S3-working-group/s3-handbook/proposal-forming.md

 * ...is similar to condensed design thinking process
 * ...taps the collective intelligence of a group
-* ...involves people in co-creating policy
+* ...involves people in co-creating agreements
 * ...fosters accountability and a sense of ownership